6 AdWords Tips for Small Business Owners - Jobidea24 - Jobidea24 - Learn Everyday New

 6. Reduce friction

 The harder it is to get your prospects to buy (or convert in general), the less likely they are to do so.
-But it's amazing how many e-commerce sites clog up your sales funnel by requiring too much customer information.
+But it's incredible how many e-commerce sites clog up your sales funnel by requiring too much customer information.

 Remember these guidelines when it comes to forms and reporting requirements: